The Best Agroturismo Farm Stays & Vineyard Hotels in Portugal in 2023

 The beaches of the Algarve are of course fantastic but have been very heavily developed in recent years especially from Albufeira east to the capital city of Faro.
 Farther to the east of Faro, towards the Spanish border, things are a little calmer and more favored by local tourists, and there are some nice natural areas, including agricultural areas and many villages only slightly touched by mass tourism.

 The interior, as mentioned before, is less developed still, and places like the picturesque spa town of Caldas de Monchique or the historical Moorish town of Silves do attract some visitors but generally a slow drive around the interior is a welcome break from the immensely popular but sometimes claustrophobic coast.

 ALENTEJO & CENTRAL PORTUGAL:

 Alentejo, Portugal’s largest region is its undoubted agricultural heart, with huge flat plains growing everything from wheat to wine, and some of the world’s largest cork production, on large estates known as latifundios.

 Most of it isn’t on the tourist trail, especially the rural areas but it does have a few places that attract attention; Evora particularly with its Roman Temple of Évora or Temple of Diana and the imposing Cathedral of Évora, a massive 12th century Gothic structure is a must visit in the area.

 Alentejo produces most of Portugal’s wine and has earned itself a good international reputation.
-And all around the region there are plenty of opportunities for vineyard tours and wine tasting, plus a few good vineyard B&Bs.
+Agriturismo here is increasing, and all around the region there are plenty of opportunities for vineyard tours and wine tasting, plus a few good vineyard hotels or B&Bs.

 Alentejo is still a lot more famous for cork production than wine; as someone once said ‘Cork is to Alentejo what crude oil is to Saudi Arabia’, but this domination of the world’s cork markets mean that wines from as far away as France, Austria, Australia and South Africa are more often than not fitted with caps made from Alentejo’s finest.